cctbx/cctbx_project/simtbx/diffBragg/README.md

 #Overall transverse RMSD (microns) 40.285340970907185
 ```

-and you will see an image display, as well as some numbers print to the screen indicating how well the monochromatic model predicts the data:
+and you will see an image display, as well as some numbers print to the screen indicating how well the model predicts the data:

 <p align="center">
 <img src="https://user-images.githubusercontent.com/2335439/136640765-d2d0b274-cd0c-4613-9ea8-42e2f497a418.png" />